Michael-Fragano/CS3110-Gravity-Final/INSTALL.md

 Press `q` to quit the editor.

-When you run a preset system, a window will pop up with the system running.
-To close the system, simply use the X at the top of the window.
-The prompt will again ask you to run a preset, so you can run another if you choose to, or you can exit the program by typing `Q`.
+If you want to edit a preset system, type `edit`, you will then be prompted to input the name of the system you wish to edit.
+Type that in to edit your desired system.